Localized and degenerate controls for the incompressible Navier-Stokes system: Introduction

 \subsection{Methodology}

-Our strategy for showing \Cref{theorem:main0_vel} is newly developed and promotes viewing the profiles $\xsym{\vartheta}_1, \dots, \xsym{\vartheta}_N$ from \eqref{equation:IntroductionLocalizedControl2} as \enquote{transported Fourier modes}.
-This approach comprises explicit ad-hoc constructions and the following main ingredients: \begin{itemize} \item the return method introduced by Coron in \cite{Coron1992} for the stabilization of a mechanical system, and which has thereafter been applied to numerous nonlinear partial differential equations (\cf~\cite[Part 2, Chapter 6]{Coron2007}); \item a linear test for approximate controllability developed in \cite{Nersesyan2021}, and which involves the notion of observable vector fields introduced in \cite{KuksinNersesyanShirikyan2020}; \item a convection strategy on the torus by virtue of rigid translations, based on a special covering of $\mathbb{T}^2$ using overlapping squares (\cf~\Cref{thrm:returnmethodflow}); \item a simplified saturation property without length condition (\cf~\Cref{section:saturation}); \item average corrections with memory (\cf~\Cref{remark:explavgcr}). \end{itemize} The controllability problem for the velocity is hereby reduced to one for the vorticity, which then allows to utilize the underlying transport mechanisms of the considered fluid model.
+Our strategy for showing \Cref{theorem:main0_vel} is newly developed and promotes viewing the building blocks $\xsym{\vartheta}_1, \dots, \xsym{\vartheta}_N$ from \eqref{equation:IntroductionLocalizedControl2} as \enquote{transported Fourier modes}.
+This involves explicit ad-hoc constructions and the following main ingredients: \begin{itemize} \item the return method introduced by Coron in \cite{Coron1992} for the stabilization of a mechanical system, and which has thereafter been applied to numerous nonlinear partial differential equations (\cf~\cite[Part 2, Chapter 6]{Coron2007}); \item a linear test for approximate controllability developed in \cite{Nersesyan2021}, which involves the notion of observable families introduced in \cite{KuksinNersesyanShirikyan2020}; \item a simplified saturation property without length condition (\cf~\Cref{subsection:saturation}); \item a convection strategy based on rigid translations of the torus (\cf~\Cref{theorem:returnmethodflow}); \item the localization of finite-dimensional controls via careful modifications along certain flow maps (\cf~\Cref{subsection:localizingctrl}). \end{itemize} In our approach, the controllability problem for the velocity is reduced to one for the vorticity, which then allows to utilize the underlying transport mechanisms of the considered fluid model.
 We linearize the vorticity equation around a special return method profile and derive a related controllability problem for a scalar transport equation.
-However, in order to determine the parameters $\gamma_1,\dots,\gamma_{N+5}$ in \eqref{equation:IntroductionLocalizedControl2}, we have to consider a modified transport problem where convection takes place along a vector field encoding a certain observability property.
-Concerning the aforementioned setup, we obtain finite-dimensional controls of the type
+However, in order to determine the parameters $\gamma_1,\dots,\gamma_{N+4}$ in \eqref{equation:IntroductionLocalizedControl2}, we have to consider a modified transport problem where convection takes place along a vector field encoding a certain observability property.
+Concerning the latter, we obtain finite-dimensional controls of the type